ctsanders1/input-elements/README.md

 # input-elements
-Elements built for improving or replacing native inputs.
-The aim is to style them easier and have valid values.
+Elements built for enhancing or replacing native inputs.

 Current elements include:
 * `text-input`: An input for text or else, that will size automatically and can be validated.